 Of course, while all these adjustments address the immediate need for healing, to prevent future violence requires far more than thoughtful design strategy - it requires a network, a community engaged and committed to violence education and prevention.

 To refer back to that list of shootings that have occurred in the past 20 years, there is only one example of a re-design which conscientiously took the initiative to create such a network.
 Virginia Tech, where 32 people were killed in a 2007 shooting, re-opened Norris Hall with one very important addition: a Center for Peace Studies and Violence Prevention.

-The student-centered, cross-disciplinary Center, which hopes to create a Peace Studies and Violence Prevention Minor for VA Tech students, has converted Norris Hall into more than it ever was before the tragedy: a charged space of education, communication, and collaboration centered around violence prevention.
+The student-centered, cross-disciplinary Center, which hopes to create a Peace Studies and Violence Prevention Minor, is in constant dialogue with the university community, converting Norris Hall into more than it ever was before: a charged space of education, communication, and collaboration centered around violence prevention.

-As Rosen points out, it’s not enough to create shelters of solace, they must also engage with the community in order to prevent violence in the future – and so too must our schools.
-A school that aims to heal its past wounds and ensure that its students won’t suffer from future ones – that is a legacy worth aiming for.
-That is a legacy that would allow us to sincerely say: the killers have not won.
+As Rosen points out, shelters must engage with the community to become a center of violence awareness and support in order to prevent violence in the future - so too must a school in a post-traumatic world.
+A school that aims to heal its past wounds and ensure that its students won’t suffer from future ones - that is a legacy worth aiming for.
+That is a legacy that would allow us to sincerely say: the killers have failed.